 What are the objectives of the study?

-To examine and investigate the impact of the internship programme on interns’ research knowledge and skills.
+To examine and investigate the impact of the programme on NMAHPs research knowledge and skills.

-To examine the impact of the internship programme on the interns career development.
+To examine the impact of capacity building activities on career development.

 What does the study involve?

 A longitudinal study, collecting qualitative data (interviews) at four time points with nurses and their line managers.

 The interviews will take place over a three-year period, from September 2015 to September 2018.

 What difference will the study make?